 Post-traumatic stress disorder (PTSD) is a mental health condition that arises from a severely distressing experience.
 It can occur from a number of different terrifying events, and can affect both those who witness and are affected by it.
 Common symptoms of PTSD include flashbacks, nightmares, and inability to complete daily tasks.
 Avoidance of place and people that trigger memories of the event, changes in mood, and increased levels of fear and uneasiness are other common symptoms, according to the Mayo Clinic.

 PTSD often has a negative effect on sleep.
-According to the National Center for PTSD, between 71% and 96% of people with PTSD experience nightmares related to their trauma.
+Up to 80% of people with PTSD report experiencing nightmares related to their trauma.
 Trouble falling and staying asleep is also common in PTSD sufferers.
 Lastly, those with PTSD are more likely to use drugs and alcohol to cope, and these substances also negatively impact sleep.
 For many, therapy is needed to help ease symptoms of PTSD and get their sleep back on track.

 Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders in children, according to the Centers for Disease Control (CDC).
-Symptoms in children include difficulty controlling impulses, trouble paying attention, and inability to sit still.
-Though it is less common, ADHD is also seen in adults, and may present itself as feelings of restlessness, difficulty performing at work, and strained social relationships.
+Although there are different subtypes of ADHD, general symptoms in children include difficulty controlling impulses, trouble paying attention, and inability to sit still.
+ADHD is also seen in adults, and may present itself as difficulty concentrating, feelings of restlessness, difficulty performing at work, and strained social relationships.

 Children with ADHD have a higher risk for developing insomnia and other sleep disorders.
-Experts believe that these children struggle to sleep as their minds remain overly active, even throughout the night.
+It’s believed that these children struggle to sleep as their minds remain overly active, even throughout the night.
 Unfortunately, when these children who don’t get proper sleep, their ADHD symptoms worsen.
 Parents of children with ADHD should take their children to see a pediatrician, who may prescribe medication, therapy, and/or lifestyle changes.

 Bipolar disorder can affect sleep in a range of ways.
-It can lead to insomnia, hypersomnia (oversleeping), distrubed REM sleep patterns, changes in sleep-wake cycles, and more.
+It can lead to insomnia, hypersomnia (oversleeping), disturbed REM sleep patterns, changes in sleep-wake cycles, and more.
 The majority of people with bipolar disorder report feeling a decreased need for sleep during manic episodes and an increased need for sleep during depressive episodes.
-Some treatments for bipolar disorder include medication and mindfulness practice.
+Some treatments for bipolar disorder include medication and psychotherapy.

-Those with OCD perform “rituals” to combat their fears.
-These rituals include handwashing, counting, checking things, eating foods in a specific order, repeating words or phrases, collecting or hoarding items, and more.
+Those with OCD may perform “rituals” to combat their fears.
+These rituals may include, for example, handwashing, counting, checking things, eating foods in a specific order, repeating words or phrases, collecting or hoarding items, and more.
+For those with OCD, these rituals cause distress and take up a lot of time.
 Sufferers can struggle to get to sleep if they haven’t completed their rituals, or may feel an urge to get up in the night to do a ritual.
-One study found that people with OCD had worse sleep quality than the general population.
+One study found that people with OCD had worse sleep quality and more sleep disturbances than the general population.
 Common treatments for OCD include cognitive behavioral therapy (CBT), medication, and outpatient programs.

-Schizophrenia is a severe mental health condition in which individuals do not perceive reality normally.
+Schizophrenia is a severe mental health condition in which individuals struggle to perceive reality normally.
 It is a somewhat rare disorder, affecting just 1% of people worldwide.
-Those with the condition often suffer from hallucinations, delusions, and disordered thought patterns.
+Those with the condition often experience hallucinations, delusions, and disordered thought patterns.
 Individuals with schizophrenia often require lifelong treatment that may include medication, living with a guardian or carer, and regular therapy.
 Symptoms of schizophrenia typically present in men during their early 20s and in women in their late 20s.

 People with schizophrenia are more likely to have sleep problems.
 In fact, a study found that the vast majority of schizophrenic patients report suffering from sleep problems.
 Of those sleep problems, insomnia is the most common.
 Other common sleep disorders linked with schizophrenia include obstructive sleep apnea and restless leg syndrome.